Buying a new or used vehicle

 - visit as many car yards as possible so you can compare deals.

-All NT motor vehicle dealers selling to the public must have a license.
+All NT motor vehicle dealers selling to the public must have a licence.

 Their licensed motor vehicle dealer number should be clearly displayed at their premises.